-Following an audit of all Heads of establishments it was assessed that there was a need for a behaviour policy to exist at authority level in order to support a coherent approach to this area of learning.
+Following an audit of all Heads it was assessed that there was a need for a behaviour and relationship policy to exist at authority level in order to support a coherent approach to this area of learning.
+The Positive Relationships Positive Behaviour (PRPB) policy was first launched in session 2013-14.
+Consultation with children and young people was also undertaken at this stage to inform policy developments.

-Effective policy guides actions in organisations - and so does ineffective policy.
-Where staff are divided or the direction and purpose is unclear it can be reflected in the behaviour of learners.
-In establishments where relationships and behaviour are positive, there are open lines of communication between staff members and an agreement that they are collectively responsible for learners' behaviour.
+Effective and shared policy guides actions in organisations.
+In establishments where behaviour and relationships are positive, there are open lines of communication between staff members and an agreement that they are collectively responsible for behaviour and relationships.